adamsilver/sponda/_pages/html.md

 The only reason to self-close tags and use long form attributes is for serving up a page using application/xhtml+xml which we don't do and should never do.
 XHTML came second and lost the battle shortly after its arrival.
 The most cross-browser compliant code is HTML.

 Added bonus (for the performance obsessive): a few less bytes.

-### Using IDs

-Use IDs sparingly but a unique module should use one if it only appears once on a page. e.g. header is a perfect candidate for an ID.

-Required:

-* In page anchors and skip links

-* form controls with labels

-* Unique module identifiers

-#### Bad examples

-Coming soon.

-#### Good examples

-Coming soon.